 The more I learn about nonprofit organizations and business the more I want to halt the nonprofit idea and run a business that’ll fund my nonprofit.
 This is where Tru.Works came to be.
 I won’t get into detail about my nonprofit but I’ll tell you something, this is not easy.

-Tru.Works started as a blog and small website and has slowly expanded into a small publishing company.
+Tru.Works started as a blog and small website and have slowly expanded into a small publishing company.
 This all came to be by accident but the more I expand it still seems as if things are at a standstill.
 While I do anything and everything to get things going to the next level I’ve had many lessons on what not to do.

 Now, that I’ve shared that I want to explain my mindset.
 With any and every failed attempt it’s easy for me to get flustered and think of a backup plan on what to do if this fails.
 I have to use extra energy to make sure I don’t think of a backup plan because I want this to be my only plan.